 Many Layered Sandwich

 To minimize our vibrations, we create an obstacle course that vibrations must travel through with our door construction.
 Our goal is to interrupt the vibration signal transmission as it moves through our from outside noise sources to our interior control room.
-If we arrange materials of different densities next to each other, like layers of meat in a sandwich, we then surround each layer with a vibrational damping compound which is designed to absorb structural vibrations.
-A layering of materials with different densities, layered with damping compounds, will provide us a solid, relatively inert structure for our door barrier.
+If we arrange materials of different densities next to each other, like layers of meat in a sandwich, we then surround each layer with a vibrational damping compound that is designed to absorb structural vibrations.
+The layering of materials with different densities, layered with damping compounds, will provide us a solid, relatively inert structure for our door barrier.
 Make the door at least 4″ thick following this procedure.

 Bank Vault Doors